kevinolega/callcentertrainingtips/6wel/bonus/entertainment.md

 I want you to invest your time so you can make your life better.

-### Invest Your Time...
-Here are some ideas...
+### Invest Your Time.

+Here are some ideas:

 You can use your spare hours for something better than overtime at work.

 Learn a skill that will help you earn more money.

-Learn the skill that you are not very good at in your job.
+Learn the skill that you are not very good at your job.

 Not good at English?
 Get someone to teach you.